 Now that you have a logo, be sure to add it to the signature of your email.
 Usually this can be done by going into the Settings section.
 Remember, there is no excuse for plain email signatures anymore!

 3. Business Cards

 Every interaction is a chance to promote your business.
-So, when you leave the house every morning, be sure to grab a few.
+So, when you leave the house every morning, be sure to grab a few business cards.
 Better yet, if you drive, keep a few in your glove box.
-Need help designing your new cards?
+Need help designing new custom business cards?
 We have you covered.
 Simply start with your industry and our tool will suggest color-matched cards to make sure your brand is cohesive.
 Looking for adding branding opportunities?
 Be sure to add your logo to the back of your business cards.
 It is an open space that many people forget to utilize.

 4. T-Shirts, Hats, Totes and Other Attire

 Branded uniforms are an easy way to brand your business on-the-go.
 Think of branded clothing as a walking billboard.
 Used as a uniform, it creates a cohesive, professional look for your business and makes it easier for in-store visitors to find an employee if needed.
 Pro Tip: Have extra t-shirts or polos?
 Sell them as merchandise to customers or give them away as a promotion.

 Looking for a creative way to brand merchandise boxes or shopping bags without having to invest a great deal of time or monetary resources?
 Use custom branded stickers or labels.
 Add your logo, phone, number, and website to stickers to create a branded solution for your business.
 They are literally a portable branding tool for your business.